-Although culture is considered the gold standard for identification of B. pertussis, it may take up to two weeks for growth to appear on culture media, limiting usefulness of the culture for clinical diagnosis and treatment.
+Although culture is considered the gold standard for the identification of B. pertussis, it may take up to two weeks for growth to appear on culture media, limiting the usefulness of the culture for clinical diagnosis and treatment.

 In many clinical laboratories, nucleic acid amplification tests (NAAT) such as polymerase chain reaction (PCR) have become the routine methods for the diagnosis of pertussis.

 In this respiratory case study, the laboratory also performed a NAAT method.
 Compared to culture, which has higher specificity, NAAT has greater sensitivity as it is not dependent on viable organisms and a faster turnaround time.

 Limitations of NAAT